Skip to content

 Applied Research and Conservation

-Through partnerships with organizations such as the City of Toronto’s Park, Forestry and Recreation Department, Toronto and Region Conservation (TRCA), and Humber College’s Department of Applied Research & Innovation, the Humber Arboretum is involved in many important research projects and conservation initiatives.
+Through partnerships with organizations such as the City of Toronto’s Park, Forestry and Recreation Department, Toronto and Region Conservation (TRCA), and Humber Polytechnic’s Department of Applied Research & Innovation, the Humber Arboretum is involved in many important research projects and conservation initiatives.

 A sign on the edge of a trail reads "Forest Regeneration Zone.
 Area Closed.
 Help us protect this area by keeping out."